-On behalf of our client, NRDC Acquisition Corp.
-Inc., a Delaware corporation (the "Company"), we are transmitting for review responses to comments of the Staff of the Division of Corporation Finance (the "Staff") of the Securities and Exchange Commission (the "Commission") contained in your letter dated October 2, 2009 (the "October 2 Letter"), with respect to Amendment No. 3 to the Proxy Statement on Schedule 14A (the "Proxy Statement") (File No. 001-33749) filed by the Company on October 1, 2009.
-We have enclosed with this letter marked copy of Amendment No. 4 to the Proxy Statement showing the changes made in response to the comments .
+On behalf of our client, NRDC Acquisition Corp. (the "Company"), a Delaware corporation, set forth below are the responses of the Company to the comments of the staff of the Division of Corporation Finance (the "Staff") of the Securities and Exchange Commission (the "Commission"), received by letter dated September 25, 2009 (the "September 25 Letter"), with respect to Amendment No. 1 to the Proxy Statement on Schedule 14A (the "Proxy Statement") (File No. 001-33749) filed by the Company on September 14, 2009.
+The responses to the Staff's comments are set out in the order in which the comments were set out in the September 25 Letter and are numbered accordingly.